Energy Storage Compliance and Deployment Services

 After-sales service, follow-up maintenance service of the case site, spare parts procurement and replacement operations, etc.

-Issued on August 17, 2011
+Issued on 17 August 2022

-2. Site Selection and Applicable Areas
+2. Site Selection Planning and Applicable Zones

 Based on current regulations and practical experience, grid-connected energy storage is mostly preferentially installed in industrial parks or corresponding usage zones with relatively complete fire protection facilities and mature management conditions.
 Common feasible installation areas include: